Richard Lewis (journalist): Broadcasting

-In late 2015, it was reported that broadcasting conglomerate Turner would be launching a Counter-Strike: Global Offensive professional league, called ELEAGUE, which would be aired weekly on the American television channel TBS.
-Lewis was invited to be a host for the league in 2016.
-In April 2018, Lewis announced that after two years with ELEAGUE he would be leaving as the full-time host to pursue other opportunities.
+In late 2015, broadcasting conglomerate Turner announced it would launch a Counter-Strike: Global Offensive professional league, ELEAGUE, to be broadcast weekly on the American television channel TBS.
+Lewis was invited to serve as desk host for the league in 2016.
+In April 2018, Lewis announced he would be leaving ELEAGUE as its full-time host to pursue other opportunities after two years with the organisation.

-In November 2015 at DreamHack Winter 2015, police were called following a physical altercation between Lewis and Alliance Dota 2 player Jonathan 'Loda' Berg.
-On Twitter, Berg claimed he was strangled by Lewis, and Lewis responded saying he acted defensively when confronted by Berg who should not have been allowed backstage.
-Lewis told PC Gamer he apologized to Berg and that the police found it reasonable he felt threatened by Berg's actions.
-Police confirmed an assault was reported but no charges were filed.
-DreamHack responded saying that Berg "aggressively approached" Lewis, and while the two were yelling at each other, Lewis was the first to initiate physical contact by grabbing Berg's neck when he felt threatened.
-DreamHack intended to ask both Berg and Lewis to leave, but after apologizing to each other they were allowed to stay, however, DreamHack announced they would no longer work with Richard Lewis.
-"We cannot condone violent behavior at our events."

-In July 2018, ESP Gaming announced that Richard Lewis would serve as Director of Talent and oversee the on-air personalities for a new multi-genre esports tournament series called the "World Showdown of Esports (WSOE)."

-In October and November 2021, Lewis was the desk host of the PGL Major Stockholm, the first CS:GO major in two years since the start of the COVID-19 pandemic.
+In October and November 2021, Lewis served as desk host of the PGL Major Stockholm 2021, the first CS:GO Major since the start of the COVID-19 pandemic.

-In October 2022, Lewis became a contributor to a new esports media network Last Free Nation co-founded by Christopher "MonteCristo" Mykles and Duncan "Thorin" Shields.
-Lewis hosts "The Four Horsemen" podcast with Mykles and Shields.
+In October 2022, Lewis became a contributor to Last Free Nation, a talent-owned esports media network co-founded by Christopher "MonteCristo" Mykles and Duncan "Thorin" Shields.
+Through the network, Lewis co-hosts The Four Horsemen podcast with Mykles and Shields.

-In March 2024, Lewis was the desk host for the first Counter-Strike 2 major PGL Major Copenhagen.
+In March 2024, Lewis served as desk host for the PGL Major Copenhagen 2024, the first major tournament held for Counter-Strike 2.